manoj698/Twittautomater/README.md

    pip install bs4 requests pyautogui clipboard
    ```

-3. Create a Twitter Developer App and obtain access tokens.
-Replace the placeholders in your Python script with your Twitter API credentials.
+3. Setup and open twitter website and take the cursor on the What is Happning and click on it at first.

+4. Then go to terminal

-4. Run the script:
+5. Run the script:

    ```bash
    python tweterRquote2.py
    ```

+6.go to browser and wait ,it will do the work

 ## Usage